tucats/typegen/README.md

-     --file, -f       <filename>      Read from the named file instead of stdin --help, -h                       Produce help output and exit --language, -l   <language>      Go or Swift; if not specified the default is Go --no-aliases                     Do not attempt to generate type names based on the JSON key data --omit-empty                     For Go, add "omitempty" to the json tags --output, -o     <filename>      Write to the named file instead of stdout  --pretty                         For Swift code, align the declaration columns (off by default)
-     --type, -t       <name>          Name of the base type to be created --version, -v                    Display the typegen version number and exit
+     --file, -f       <filename>      Read from the named file instead of stdin --help, -h                       Produce help output and exit --language, -l   <language>      Go or Swift; if not specified the default is Go --omit-empty                     For Go, add "omitempty" to the json tags --output, -o     <filename>      Write to the named file instead of stdout --pretty                         For Swift code, align the declaration columns (off by default) --type, -t       <name>          Name of the base type to be created --version, -v                    Display the typegen version number and exit
 ```